AsteroidHunter/AsteroidHunter/README.md

 <img src="canyon_de_chelley_payne_trunc.jpeg">
+A cropped version of *Canyon De Chelley* by Edgar Alwin Payne.

 ## I am looking for work!
 Broadly three sorts of roles that I think I would be adept at: